rohitabc987/ReadyTech/src/architecture.md

 2.  **Create UI Components**: Build the necessary React components for the feature.
 Place reusable components in `src/components/ui/` (for generic elements) or `src/components/` (for feature-specific composites).
 The page itself will reside in `src/app/`.
 3.  **Ensure Responsiveness**: All UI components and pages must be fully responsive, providing a seamless experience on mobile, tablet, and desktop devices.
 Use Tailwind CSS's responsive prefixes (e.g., `sm:`, `md:`, `lg:`) to adapt layouts.
 4.  **Implement Data Logic**:
     - **Data Fetching**: Use Server Components by default to fetch data directly from Firestore.
 This improves performance by running data queries on the server.
+For client-side fetching (e.g., on the dashboard), create abstracted functions in `src/lib/firebase/`.
     - **Data Mutations**: For creating, updating, or deleting data, use Firebase's client-side SDK (`firebase/firestore`) within client components (`'use client'`).
 Trigger these mutations based on user interactions like button clicks or form submissions.
 5.  **Connect UI to Logic**: Integrate the data fetching and mutation logic into the UI components to create a fully functional feature.
 Ensure proper loading states, error handling, and user feedback (e.g., using toasts).